BakiAbdullah/Assignment1/README.md

 }

 const user: User = {
-  name: "Alice",
+  name: "Baki",
-  age: 25
+  age: 28,
+  hobby: 'Gardening';
 };

-# Topic 2: The keyof keyword in TypeScript with example.
+#Topic 2: The keyof keyword in TypeScript with example.

+## keyof is a keyword in TypeScript which is used to extract the key type from an object type.